 There are 3 categories of the supernatural manifestation of the gift of tongues, based on usage:

-- Spoken, unlearned human languages generally proclaimed among non-believers.
+- Spoken, unlearned human languages generally proclaimed among pre-believers in Jesus.
 (Acts 2)

 - The gift spoken in a believer’s meeting, but only when someone is present who can demonstrate the gift of interpretation of tongues. (sometimes being one and the same person) (1 Corinthians 14).